kermitt2/entity-fishing/doc/restAPI.rst

 Knowledge base concept retrieval
 ********************************

 This service returns the knowledge base concept information.
 In our case case, language-independent information from Wikidata will be provided (Wikidata identifier, statements), together with language-dependent information (all the Wikipedia information: Wikipedia categories, definitions, translingual information, etc.).
-This service is typically used in pair with the main NERD query processing service in order to retrieve a full description of an identified entity.
+This service is typically used in pair with the main *entity-fishing* query processing service in order to retrieve a full description of an identified entity.

 The service supports the following identifiers:
  - wikidata identifier (starting with `Q`, e.g. `Q61`)
  - wikipedia identifier

 The *entity-fishing* content processing service returns the identifiers of the resulting entities with some position offset information.
 Then, if the client wants, for instance, to display an infobox for this entity, it will send a second call to this service and retrieve the full information for this particular entity.
-Adding all the associated information for each entity in the response of the NERD query processing service would result in a very large response which would slow a lot the client, such as a web browser for instance.
+Adding all the associated information for each entity in the response of the *entity-fishing* query processing service would result in a very large response which would slow a lot the client, such as a web browser for instance.
 Using such separate queries allows efficient asynchronous calls which will never block a browser and permits to make only one call per entity, even if the same entity has been found in several places in the same text.

-The *entity-fishing* console offers an efficient reference implementation with Javascript and Ajax queries through the combination of the main NERD query processing service and the Knowledge base concept retrieval.
+The *entity-fishing* console offers an efficient reference implementation with Javascript and Ajax queries through the combination of the main *entity-fishing* query processing service and the Knowledge base concept retrieval.

 Response status codes